 Started in 2008, Singapore’s homegrown specialty coffee brand, Huggs, has over 20 outlets in the CBD.

-My last encounter with Huggs was just across the street at their outlet at The URA Centre in collaboration with Epigram Books (which is temporary closed).
+My last encounter with Huggs was just across the street at their outlet at The URA Centre in collaboration with Epigram Books.

 Their latest flagship outlet known as Huggs Collective, is the 2nd “collective” store after Thomson Plaza.